In this article you will learn...

 Record Placeholder for A User

-Go to the "Records" tab on the left side of the App Builder and select "Add Record Placeholder".
+Go to the "Records" tab on the left side of the App Editor and select "Add Record Placeholder".
 Then, choose "Users Table" from the dropdown list and name the placeholder where you will store the user and their fields.

 Add Interactive Table to Step